 Joe vs. Joe, originally called Futari no Joe/The Two Joes in Japan, was a story Hisao Maki co-created with Koichi Kimura.
 Though ANN does credit it as being an Ashita no Joe spin-off, I feel that it's an incorrect description and rather the story is simply influenced by Kajiwara's legendary boxing drama.
 It focuses on two main characters who become rivals and the story climaxes with the eventual battle between the two, much like how Joe Yabuki and rival Tohru Rikiishi meet up, become rivals, and then finally battle in the ring.
 Unfortunately, that minor connection to Ashita no Joe leads to a comparison that really shows off how inferior Joe vs. Joe is to the "original" Joe, but on it's own this OVA is still a neat enough boxing story.

-This OVA was animated by Office AO, which normally does "In-Between" animation, and was directed by Shigeharu Takahashi, who is mostly a storyboarder and episode director.
-If anything, this is probably one of the larger reasons why this OVA comes off as a bit generic; the animation is mostly fluid but at the same time it isn't anything memorable, though the final fight has some really nice motion to it, and the character designs, done by Yoshitaka Yasuda (who mostly does key animation & direction), are sleek enough to catch your interest but overall aren't truly memorable either.
+This OVA was animated by Office Ao, which normally does "In-Between" animation, and was directed & head written by Shigeharu Takahashi, who is mostly a storyboarder and episode director.
+If anything, this is probably one of the larger reasons why this OVA comes off as a bit generic.
+The animation is mostly fluid but at the same time it isn't anything memorable, though the final fight has some really nice motion to it, and the character designs, done by Yoshitaka Yasuda (who mostly does key animation & direction), are sleek enough to catch your interest but overall aren't truly memorable, either.
 I can't tell who did the music, but it's mostly a soundtrack that fits the scenes well but won't stay in your mind after you finish watching.
-On the other hand, the opening theme, "Tomo yo" by Yuji Ohya, is a really neat slow song that is memorable, though it doesn't really get you pumped for any boxing action.
+On the other hand, the opening theme, "Tomo yo" by Yuji Ohya (of rock band Shady Dolls), is a really neat slow song that is memorable, though it doesn't really get you pumped for any boxing action.
 The ending theme is a simple instrumental that can calm you down well enough, but this OVA doesn't really get you pumped up in the first place.

 |This cover is really awesome, & I'll give AnimeWho credit for that.|